-Since Pitch is a second year analyst, he has to start thinking about applying to business schools—but he knows that getting in would be a long shot; he isn't an Olympic gold medalist; he doesn't speak 5 languages (though he does have a decent grasp of Chinese, courtesy of Grandma); he doesn't have anything other than just good grades and test scores.
-Which is fine if he is “ok with” second tier business schools.
-But those are met with scorn and derision at SilverSlacks, who markets that they hire only the “best of the best.”
+Since Pitch is a second year analyst, he has to start thinking about applying to business schools—but he knows that getting in would be a long shot.
+He isn't an Olympic gold medalist, he doesn't speak five languages (though he does have a decent grasp of Chinese, courtesy of Grandma); in fact, he doesn't really have anything other than good grades and test scores.

-A degree from Emory, even though it's an awesome school and probably delivers at least as good if not better education than does Stanford or Harvard, is viewed at SilverSlacks as a kind of black mark failure on a resume.
-So Pitch knows he needs that third year analyst offer—he would remain at SilverSlacks and marry the firm if he could.
-He would … yes, pitch woo.
-(Sorry.)
+A degree from Emory, even though it's an awesome school and probably delivers at least as good, if not better, education than does Stanford or Harvard, is viewed at SilverSlacks as a kind of black mark failure on a résumé.
+So Pitch knows he needs that third year analyst offer—he'd remain at SilverSlacks and marry the firm if he could.